Fixed outcome

 Before depositing, check whether the broker requires identity verification before withdrawals, whether the same payment method must be used for deposits and withdrawals, whether crypto or card payments add extra friction, and whether any bonus locks your balance.
 A $10 minimum deposit is not useful if the withdrawal rules are unclear.
 The first live deposit should be a test of the whole account process, not a commitment to serious trading.

-Binary broker comparison
+Fixed Time Trades broker comparison

 Compare binary brokers by minimum deposit, demo access, platform type, withdrawal caution, and visit links before opening an account.